nickzoic/nick.zoic.org/art/geeetech-a20t-assembly-and-configuration/index.md

 in the packaging.

-Also, before cable-tieing the wiring loom into place its a good idea to move the print head to its furthest position so you can judge where the cables will sit.
+Also, before cable-tieing the wiring loom into place its a good idea to gently move the print head to its furthest position so you can judge where the cables will sit.

 ### Loading